Turning Skunked Fishing Trips into Wins

 Factors Contributing to Being Skunked

-Several variables play a role in whether or not you’ll catch fish.
+Several variables play a role in whether or not fish cooperate:

 Using Technology to Your Advantage